skylar-koningin/cider_install_scripts/README.md

 # WIP Operating Systems

+- none rn

+### Currently Requesting Support

+- Void Linux (glibc and musl)
-- Alpine
+- Alpine Linux
+- Gentoo (glibc and musl)
+- FreeBSD

 # How to Install and Use

 ## 0. Download the binaries from https://taproom.cider.sh

-This step is required only for Windows and macOS users.
-Linux users using apt, dnf, zypper, or pacman can skip this step, but it's recommended for consistency.
+Linux users using apt, dnf, zypper, or pacman can skip this step, but it's recommended not to for consistency.

 ### Explanation for this step: